 - 2 large eggs

-Preheat the oven to 350F degrees & line cookie sheets with parchment paper
+- Preheat the oven to 350F degrees & line 2 cookie sheets with parchment paper or baking mats.

-Mix in the chocolate chips.
-I like to mix in 3/4 cups & reserve the rest for placing on top of each cookie.
+- Mix in the chocolate chips.
+I like to reserve a couple tablespoons for placing on top of each cookie.

-Form into balls about 1 - 1.5 tablespoons in size and place 2 inches apart on a lined cookie sheet.
+- Form into balls about 1 - 1.5 tablespoons in size and place 2 inches apart on a lined cookie sheet.
 I use a cookie scoop for this.